What is Agoraphobia?

 How is Agoraphobia treated?

-It is treated with both cognitive behavioral therapy and drug therapy.
+In the majority of cases, a combination of psychotherapy and anti-anxiety and antidepressant medications is the most effective treatment.
 Cognitive therapy is done to suggest that panic is a misinterpretation of body sensations and that the danger is not as extreme as is perceived.
 Relaxation training and progressive muscle relaxation can be done, along with respiratory control training.
 Exposure therapy, where the person is gradually exposed little by little to the dreaded situation, is a useful treatment.
 Supportive psychotherapy is done as needed.
 Drug therapy is usually a serotonin-specific reuptake inhibitor (SSRI) with some use of benzodiazepine.
 Tricyclic antidepressants are occasionally prescribed.

 Medication for Agoraphobia